 Transition bonds may be issued under the indenture from time to time to finance the purchase by us of transition property.
 The aggregate principal amount of the transition bonds that may be authenticated and delivered under the indenture and the financing order issued by the Texas commission on March 16, 2005 may not exceed \$1,493,747,264 plus (a) the principal portion of excess mitigation credits provided by CenterPoint Houston after August 31, 2004 through the date of issuance of the transition bonds or the date of the termination of such excess mitigation credits, whichever is earlier, (b) interest on stranded costs accrued after August 31, 2004 through the date of issuance of the transition bonds, and (c) up-front qualified costs as set forth in the financing order, although the indenture permits the issuance of additional series of transition bonds secured by other transition property in accordance with one or more subsequent financing orders of the Texas commission.
-Any series of the transition bonds may include one or more tranches which differ, among other things, as to interest rate and amortization of principal.
-The terms of all transition bonds of the same series will be identical, unless a series includes more than one tranche, in which case the terms of all transition bonds of the same tranche will be identical.
+Any series of the transition bonds of the same series will be identical, unless a series includes more than one tranche, in which case the terms of all transition bonds of the same tranche will be identical.
 The particular terms of the transition bonds of any series and, if applicable, tranches thereof, will be set forth in the supplemental indenture for that series.
 The terms of a series of transition bonds, and any tranches thereof, will not be subject to consent of the transition bondholders of any previously issued series.
 Please refer to "Risk Factors-Other Risks Associated with an Investment in the Transition Bonds" in this prospectus.
 Each series of transition bonds may include one or more tranches that accrue interest at a variable rate, and one or more interest rate swap agreements may be entered into in connection with the issuance of any such variable rate transition bonds.
 Please refer to "-Floating Rate Transition Bonds" below.